Photo Credit: Byron Clarke

-The State Primary Care Grant Program provides access to ambulatory primary care services needed by low income individuals and families without health insurance who are not eligible for CHIP or Medicaid.
+The Utah Primary Care Grant Program provides access to ambulatory primary care services needed by low income individuals and families without health insurance who are not eligible for CHIP or Medicaid.
 It also covers primary care services that are not covered by Medicare, Medicaid, CHIP, or private insurance.
 Private non-profit and public organizations that provide primary health care to low income, uninsured, and under-insured individuals are eligible to apply for funds to increase their capacity to serve these populations.

 Program objectives include the following: